 After nearly 9 months of blissful anticipation (and sometimes trepidation), our son was finally brought to this world one fateful day in April.

-His name is Leo.
 He’s an adventurous and charismatic baby that looks like a peaceful cherub in a blanket when he’s not testing his lung capacity at 3AM.

 Alas, I’m starting to sound like a mom blogger.

-In an ideal world where time is plentiful and babies wipe their own butts, I might seriously consider starting a mom blog called Casual Mommy Talk.
+In an ideal world where time is plentiful, and babies wipe their own butts, I might seriously consider starting a mom blog called Casual Mommy Talk.
 It’s got a nice ring to it, doesn’t it?

-Anyhow, a lengthy prose about the joy and challenges of new parenthood is probably not what you’re here for.
+Anyhow, lengthy prose about the joy and challenges of new parenthood is probably not what you’re here for.